Own-Data-Privateer/hoardy-web/README.md

   Both `pWebArc` and `archiveweb.page` suffer from exactly the same issues, which --- if you know what to look for --- you can notice straight in the advertisement animation [on their "Usage" page](https://archiveweb.page/en/usage/).

-  Those issues have no workarounds known to me.
+  Those issues have no workarounds known to me (except for "switch to Firefox-based browser").
   But because they exists, I made `pWebArc` instead of forking `archiveweb.page`, trying to port it to Firefox, and making the fork follow my preferred workflow.

 ## [DiskerNet](https://github.com/dosyago/DownloadNet)